cpmpercussion/homepage/_posts/2010-11-09-chicago-bean.md

 type: post
 published: true
 meta: {}
+description: "This sculpture is super cool.
+Beautiful, seamless reflection plus an interesting shape.
+Crazy photo is the view from underneath it.
+As you walk around the"
 ---

 This sculpture is super cool.
 Beautiful, seamless reflection plus an interesting shape.
 Crazy photo is the view from underneath it.
 As you walk around the world twists like a kaleidoscope.
 Amazing!
 Ps, I am in these photos!
 It's like Where's Wally.